ayushi7rawat/ayushi7rawat/README.md

 <!-- Namaste 🙏 -->

 * Primary coding language: Python.
-* I’m currently working on Twitter Bot.
+* I’m currently working on my portfolio.
-* I'm looking to collaborate on Invisible Cloak
+* I'm looking to collaborate on Open source project for Hacktoberfest
 * Competitive Programmer
 * Ask me about anything, I'll be happy to help.
 * From Ujjain, M.P.
 India
+* If you play Call of Duty- add me: Blackhood00

 <table><tr><td valign="top" width="33%">